eugenp/tutorials/apache-httpclient-2/README.md

-## HttpClient 4.x
+## Apache HttpClient

-This module contains articles about HttpClient 4.x
+This module contains articles about Apache HttpClient

 ### The Course